 This is such a large topic, and this article barely scratches the surface.
 It is safe to say that there are more abuses of human rights connected with diamonds than most people are comfortable hearing about.
 Truly ethically guaranteed diamonds are virtually impossible to find in a hole in the ground, or even in alluvial deposits alongside rivers.
 In a future blog, we will be looking at other areas of the world, having focused on Africa here, and show that even diamonds which are marketed as coming from ethically pure sources are linked with human rights issues the diamond companies would rather you didn’t know about.

-The IQ Diamond that features in much of our jewellery is guaranteed ethically sound – no environmental impact, no human rights issues, and around one tenth the price of mined diamonds of equivalent carat, clarity and cut.
-Guaranteed.
+Our Ethica Diamond gemstone and Lab-grown Diamonds are guaranteed ethically sound – no environmental impact, no human rights issues, and around one tenth the price of mined diamonds of equivalent carat, clarity and cut.
+Visit Our Stones page and Our Environmental Ethos page for more information.

 For other blogs in this series looking at the true cost of mined diamonds, see our posts about the area surrounding a mine, water and wildlife, and the follow-on to this blog, about the cost to people.